mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

 * Logic:
 * Concepts:
   * Debt Load
+    * This is why the economy can not stagnate.
+Otherwise the compounding force will drag that stagnation to a bust.
+  * Debt Jubilees
   * Capitalism Vs. Communism
     * This is actually a scale (actually way more complex lmfao) and it goes financialized capitalism - capitalism - socialism - communism
   * The Classic Boom Bust Cycle (7-Year)